RadekZenkl/leaf-toolkit/README.md

 You can set the `debug=True` to preview all the results without saving them.
 The output will be saved in `export` folder unless specified otherwise.
 The code saves the segmentation masks in `export/predictions` and visualized predictions in `export/visualization`.
 The predictions maks save the classes `background`, `leaf`, `lesion`, `pycndia`, `rust pustule` with the integer values of `0,1,2,3,4` respectively.
 Thus, the predictions appear pitch black to the naked eye.

+Depending on your usecase, you might need to adjust the image size (for example `img_sz=(1024, 1024)` for images of 1024x1024px), allow for using gpu by setting `use_gpu=True` and selecting the appropriate device such as `cuda:0`

 ### Evaluating Diseases

-If you want to evaulate the semented images for disease metrics you can use the following code:
+If you want to evaulate the segmented images for disease metrics you can use the following code:

 ```
 from leaf.metrics import Evaluator